 RAs: Colton Sims, Christian Hickingbotham, Garrett Lee, João Rodrigues, Zachary Tomlinson

 Each of the two wings house 80 students.
-The rooms are arranged in suites, each room sharing a bathroom with two sinks and vanity, a tub/shower, and a toilet.
+The rooms are arranged in suites, each room sharing a bathroom with two sinks and vanity, a tub/shower and a toilet.

 Two bunkable twin beds are furnished in each room.
 The mattresses are extra-long, 80″.
 Each student has his own shelving, drawers and closet.
-One night stand is also provided.
-Additional storage is available above the closet area.

 Carpet may be placed in the room but may not attached to the floor.
 Other alterations to the room, such as ceiling fans, are not permitted.
-University owned furniture (beds, desks, shelving, etc) may not be removed from the room.
+University-owned furniture (beds, desks, shelving, etc.) may not be removed from the room.

 3M Command Strips and white sticky-tack are the only acceptable way to secure anything to the walls in Flippen or Perrin.

 *While there are two windows, they share the same 51″ x 45″ opening.